isax785/obsidian-sparkling-night/readme.md

 **Fixes**

+- [ ] tags: in preview mode, do not split `#` from the text
+- [ ] italic into quotes does not render when in preview mode
+- [ ] quotes paragpraph space to reduce when in preview mode
+- [ ] inline code color when in reading mode

+- [x] internal link underline color
+- [x] code render
+  - [x] preview mode
+  - [x] reading mode
+- [x] tags color must be different from code color
 - [x] H1 title centered text in preview mode
-- [ ] internal link underline color
+- [x] internal links
-- [ ] tags: in preview mode, do not split `#` from the text
+  - [x] not colored in preview mode
+  - [x] bad render in read mode
+- [x] external links: do not render in read mode

 **CSS Knowledge**